 Popular Backcountry Ski Trails:

 - The John Sherburne Ski Trail, often referred to by locals as simply the “Sherbie”, is a intermediate backcountry trail that has been the favorite descent from Tuckerman Ravine for over 80 years.
 Every year in the spring, thousands of people, locals and tourists alike, make the pilgrimage up Mt.
 Washington to ski the famous Tuckerman Ravine and in turn, the Sherbie.
+Make sure to check the avalanche forecast before traveling in the Alpine Zone!

 - The Maple Villa Glade was recently revived by a group of backcountry skiers known as the Granite Backcountry Alliance.
 This glade off of Bartlett Mountain was originally cut by the Civilian Conservation Corps. in the early 1930’s.
 Now with 7 different glade lines of varying difficulty, this trail system just outside of North Conway Village has yet again become a hotspot for the backcountry community.
 THANK YOU GBA!